idlehands/idlehands.github.io/_posts/2013-09-05-messagepack-vs-json-in-ruby.md

 {% endhighlight %}

 That 'real' number in the bottom right is the one we care about most.
-Doing 1000 calls took 0.408 seconds with MessagePack and 0.681 seconds with Oj.
+Doing 1000 calls took 0.408 seconds with MessagePack and 0.681 seconds with Oj, a 1.6x improvement.

 ## Serializing
 {% highlight ruby %}